jafaryor/algorithms-and-data-structures/src/sort/heap/readme.md

 ### Complexity
 We have `θ(n)` from biulding heap and `θ(n logn)` from the loop with heapification.
 Overall complexity: `θ(n*logn + n) = θ(n logn)`

+### Usage

+> __Heapsort has reliable time complexity and doesn’t require any extra buffer space.
+As a result, it is useful in software that requires reliable speed over optimal average runtime, and/or has limited memory to operate with the data.
+Thus, systems with real time requirements and memory constraints benefit the most from this algorithm.__

 ### Example

 ![heap-sort](./images/heap-sort.gif)